stephendawsondev/Cork-Car-Cut/README.md

     -   #### First Time Visitor Goals

-        1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
+        1. As a First Time Visitor, I want to understand the main purpose of the initiative and how it can benefit me.
-        2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+        2. As a First Time Visitor, I want to easily navigate through the site to find relevant information about the different forms of alternative transport available.
-        3. As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
-I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.
+        3. As a First Time Visitor, I want to see the organization's (Cork City Council) social media presence to gauge its trustworthiness.

     -   #### Returning Visitor Goals

-        1. As a Returning Visitor, I want to find information about coding challenges.
-        2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
+        1. As a Returning Visitor, I want to easily find a way to contact the organizers of the initiative in case I have any questions or suggestions.
-        3. As a Returning Visitor, I want to find community links.
+        2. As a Returning Visitor, I want to quickly navigate to the different forms of alternative transport pages that suit my needs.

     -   #### Frequent User Goals
-        1. As a Frequent User, I want to check to see if there are any newly added challenges or hackathons.
+        1. As a Frequent User, I want to stay informed about new alternative forms of transport that are added to the initiative.
-        2. As a Frequent User, I want to check to see if there are any new blog posts.
+        2. As a Frequent User, I want to see updated resources on my most suited forms of alternate transport.
-        3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.

 -   ### Design
     -   #### Colour Scheme
-        -   The two main colours used are Code Insititue red, and white.
+        -   The two main colours used are light and dark green, which are associated with the environment.
+The tone of the initiative is environmental, so the colours work well.
     -   #### Typography
-        -   The Montserrat font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
-Montserrat is a clean font used frequently in programming, so it is both attractive and appropriate.
+        -   Since it is a Government website, I felt the fonts needed to be simple and readable.
+I chose "Mukta Vaani" as the body font for its legibility and readability.
+"Nunito" was selected as the h1-h3 header fonts, while "Dosis" was chosen for the h4-h6 header fonts.
+All three fonts have Sans Serif as a fallback for consistency and compatibility purposes.
     -   #### Imagery
-        -   Imagery is important.
-The large, background hero image is designed to be striking and catch the user's attention.
-It also has a modern, energetic aesthetic.
+        -   The images used help the user understand what the initiative is about quickly.
+The homepage hero banner is shows two alternate forms of transport on mobile and three on large screen sizes.
+There are also images with each alternative form of transport card so that it is easy to discern what each is for.
+All accompanying images also have a unique border radii, resembling car wing mirrors, which serve to add some character to the site.

 *   ### Wireframes